 Select the appropriate size end mill or drill and insert it into the chuck of the Precision Drill System.
 The cutting tool should be approximately .010 - .025 mm (.005" - 010") greater than the width of the spoke or circuit to be cut.
 Set speed to high.

-End mills are normally single end, 2 or 4 flute solid carbide.
+Note: End mills are normally single-end, 2 or 4-flute solid carbide.

 Mill into the circuit board surface adjacent to the plated hole.
 The milled holes should be aligned directly above the internal spoke connections.
 Mill down just deep enough to sever the internal spokes connecting the plated hole to the internal plane.
 A microscope must be used for accuracy.
 Up to 4 milled holes may be required.
 Do not drill deeper than needed.
 (See Figure 3)